Everything You Need to Know About Savings Accounts

 The specific amount will depend on what your goals are.
 For example, you may want to save $5,000 for a vacation, $50,000 for a home down payment, or up to a year’s worth of expenses for a fully-funded emergency fund.

 Most banks and credit unions will let you open multiple savings accounts.
-This is very helpful to “bin” your savings.
+This is very helpful to “bin” your savings or have multiple sinking funds.

 For example, you could have a separate savings account for each of your goals: one for your emergency fund, vacations, health care savings, veterinary costs, etc.